Accident Cases With Bucket Trucks Are Unique

 Despite these OSHA guidelines, employees are still hurt while working on bucket trucks.
 Here is a list of just a few of the most common injuries:

-- Worker Falls – The reason why employers are responsible for making sure that bucket trucks are equipped with safety harnesses is because workers tragically fall out of the buckets all too often.
-In one case we litigated, the husband of one of our clients not only fell to his death in a bucket truck accident, but the employer attempted to cover up his gross negligence for the death by purchasing a safety harness after the fact, shearing the safety lanyard, and then putting the broken harness on the decedent.<
+- Worker Falls - The reason why employers are responsible for making sure that bucket trucks are equipped with safety harnesses is because workers tragically fall out of the buckets all too often.
+In one case we litigated, the husband of one of our clients not only fell to his death in a bucket truck accident, but the employer attempted to cover up his gross negligence leading to the death by purchasing a safety harness after the fact, shearing the safety lanyard, and then putting the broken harness on the decedent.

 - Electrocutions from Electrical Lines - There's a reason why all workers expected to work with electrical lines must be certified to do so - the danger of fatal electrocution is constant - both to workers and bystanders.